linamohamed93/ansible_project/OSWAP_role/README.md

 The following variables are available in defaults/main.yml and can be overridden:

-# Version of Dependency-Check to install
+ 1- Version of Dependency-Check to install==>depcheck_version: "8.4.1"
-depcheck_version: "8.4.1"

-# Directory where Dependency-Check will be installed
+2- Directory where Dependency-Check will be installed ==>install_dir: "/opt/dependency-check"
-install_dir: "/opt/dependency-check"

 Dependencies
 =============